caiks/TBOT03/README.md

 TBOT03 short term is underlying frames, medium term is active history, long term is the model and the motor/label history - what about reflexive?

+TBOT03 control is like a duck paddling requires individual strokes experiences increasing resistance

 <a name = "Conclusion"></a>